-The strong dependence of the T_0 - temperature on the carbon content is evident.
+The strong dependence of the $T{0}$ - temperature on the carbon content is evident.
 This is reflected in the strong influence of carbon on the martensite start temperature.

-STEP 5: ADD SOME EXPERIMENTAL DATA ON MARTENSITE START
+STEP 5: ADD SOME EXPERIMENTAL DATA ON MARTENSITE START TEMPERATURES

-TEMPERATURES

 The experimental data, which will be added to the recent plot, are taken from ref.
 1).
 Before doing so, we must create a new buffer.
 So, none of the former results will be lost.
-Name the new buffer as ' T_0 with offset' (further calculations with various dfm-offsets will be done ...) and create a table selecting 'Global - Tables and arrays ...'.
+Name the new buffer as 'T0 with offset' (further calculations with various dfm-offsets will be done ...) and create a table selecting 'Global - Tables and arrays ...'.
 Press 'New ...' and call the table 'Exp. data'.
+After selecting 'Edit ...', enter the following measured martensite start temperatures into the table or copy them from a file (the file is here).